nathanl/phoenix-static-experiment/README.md

 I wanted to know: where, exactly, does hardware caching come into play, and how does it help performance?

-After reading [Elixir RAM and the Template of Doom](http://www.evanmiller.org/elixir-ram-and-the-template-of-doom.html) and looking at the Phoenix source, I had some ideas.
+After reading [Elixir RAM and the Template of Doom](http://www.evanmiller.org/elixir-ram-and-the-template-of-doom.html), [asking about writev](http://stackoverflow.com/questions/37167918/does-calling-writev-repeatedly-with-the-same-memory-address-allow-hardware-cac) and looking at the Phoenix source, I had some ideas.

 Here's my understanding so far: [Phoenix renders templates as iodata](https://github.com/phoenixframework/phoenix/blob/b7660e596efe6cd7ac711ef20172dc889f436ac2/lib/phoenix/view.ex#L334-L336), and this means it never has to concatenate the parts of a page into a single response string.
 Instead, the Erlang VM can call `writev` with the flattened iolist and let the operating system concatenate the response to be sent over TCP.